By Dr. Tara Thurston

-Remember, the more your child knows what is expected, the better the chance that the holidays will go smoother for everyone involved.
+The more your child knows about what is expected, the better the chance that the holidays will go smoother for everyone involved.
 While all tantrums can’t be avoided, they can be reduced.
 And even one less tantrum can make a really big difference around the holidays!

 About Tara Thurston, DO

 Dr. Tara Thurston always knew she wanted to go into medicine.
 “When I was younger, I thought I’d be a vet after helping to deliver and raise the neighbor’s puppies,” she explains.
 “Later, I realized how much I like the human aspects of medicine – especially getting to know patients and their families.”